BitTigerInst/MonkeyKing_crawler_recommender/README.md

 Plan
 ----

-Based on our experiences on web development and descriptions metioned above, we take _Febrary, 2016_ as the __1st stage__ with the __primary__ goal of __prototyping__ our own crawler and recommender following the [Development Guildlines](https://github.com/BitTigerNY/AraChat/edit/master/README.md#Development Guildlines) metioned below.
+Based on our experiences on web development and descriptions metioned above, we take __Febrary, 2016__ as the __1st stage__ with the __primary__ goal of __prototyping__ our own crawler and recommender following the [Development Guildlines](https://github.com/BitTigerNY/AraChat/edit/master/README.md#Development Guildlines) metioned below.
 Here're some tentative schedules.

 * __[2016/02/05 - 2016/02/07]__ Project Selection, Plan Discussion, and Proposal Draft Writing
 * __[2016/02/08 - 2016/02/24]__ System Design, Resource Discovery, Project Implementation, Document Writing
+  * crawler
+    * Follow the code of Bittiger tutorial
+    * Modify the code for another appstore, run it locally
+    * Modify the code for server (multiple workers)
+    * Deploy the code on server
+  * recommender
+    * Follow the code of Bittiger tutorial
+    * Modify the code for another appstore, run it locally
+    * Modify the code for server (multiple workers)
+    * Deploy the code on server
 * __[2016/02/25 - 2016/02/29]__ User Manual Writing and Video Presentation Making

 _Details of each schedule and task will be added later._